JanisGeise/sparseSpatialSampling/README.md

     s_cube.execute_grid_generation()

 ### Interpolation of the original CFD data
-- once the grid is generated, the original fields from CFD can be interpolated onto this grid by calling the `fit_data` method of the `DataWriter` instance
+- once the grid is generated, the original fields from CFD can be interpolated onto this grid using the `ExportData` class
 - therefore, each field that should be interpolated has to be provided as tensor with the size `[n_cells, n_dimensions, n_snapshots]`.
 - a scalar field has to be of the size `[n_cells, 1, n_snapshots]`
 - a vector field has to be of the size `[n_cells, n_entries, n_snapshots]`
-- the snapshots can either be passed into `fit_data` method all at once, in batches, or each snapshot separately depending on the size of the dataset and available RAM (refer to section memory requirements).
+- the snapshots can either be passed into `export` method all at once, in batches, or each snapshot separately depending on the size of the dataset and available RAM (refer to section memory requirements).
+- for data from `OpenFoam`, the function `export_openfoam_fields` in `s_cube.utils` can be used to either export all snapshots for a given list of fields at once or snapshot-by-snapshot (more convenient)

 example for interpolating and exporting a field:

+    from s_cube.export import ExportData

+    # create export instance, export all fields into the same HFD5 file and create single XDMF from it
+    export = ExportData(s_cube, write_new_file_for_each_field=False)

-    # times are the time steps of the simulation, need to be either a str or a list[str]
+    # write_times are the time steps of the simulation, need to be either a str or a list[int | float | str]
-    export.times = times
+    export.write_times = times
     export.export(cooridnates, snapshots_original_field, field_name)

+After the export of fields is completed, an XDMF file is written automatically for visualizing the results, e.g., in Paraview.
 An example for exporting the fields snapshot-by-snapshot or in batches can be found in `examples/s3_for_surfaceMountedCube_large.py` (for large datasets, which are not fitting into the RAM all at once).

-### Results & output files (TODO: update)
+### Results & output files
-- once the original fields are interpolated onto the new grid, they can be saved to a HDMF file calling the `export()` method of the `DataWriter` class
-- for data from `OpenFoam`, the function `export_openfoam_fields` in `execute_grid_generation` can be used to either export all snapshots for a given list of fields at once or snapshot-by-snapshot (more convenient)
 - the data is saved as temporal grid structure in an HDMF & XDMF file for analysis, e.g., in ParaView
-- one HDMF & XDMF file is created for each field
+- either one HDMF & XDMF file is created for each field, or all fields are saved into a single file, which can be set via the argument `write_new_file_for_each_field` of the `ExportData` class
 - additionally, a `mesh_info` file containing a summary of the refinement process and mesh characteristics is saved
-- once the grid generation is completed, the `DataWriter`instance is saved.
+- once the grid generation is completed, the instance of the `sparseSpatialSampling` class is saved.
 This avoids the necessity to execute the grid generation again in case additional fields should be interpolated afterward

 ### Executing $S^3$
 #### Local machine